StandingAsh/JettyStick/README.md

 # Jetty Stick

-Jetty Stick is a Spring-like DI & Web Framework for Java.
+Jetty Stick is an annotation-based DI & Web Framework for Java.

 ### Goal: